 "I shall," said Chief Hilton this afternoon, "take immediate steps to ascertain how the deadly device came to be placed there and see also, if I can, who made it.
-One thing is certain, how, ever, and that is that the bomb was not of recent construction.
-It was covered with verdI gris and might have been made one or five years.
-On opening it I found that it contained two layers of giant powder, several of black pow der, gun cotton, and nytro-glycerine On the outside was a glant cap which I carefully removed, after which I tool out the contents and threw them into the excavation west of the police station.
+One thing is certain, however, and that is that the bomb was not of recent construction.
+It was covered with verdi gris and might have been made one or five years.
+On opening it I found that it contained two layers of glant powder, several of black powder, gun cotton, and nytro-glycerine.
+On the outside was a giant cap which I carefully removed, after which I took out the contents and threw them into the excavation west of the police station.
 I would say that the device possessed as much explosive power as when made.
 The officers will take the case in hand at once.
 MRS. WENTRESS' STORY.
-Mrs. Wentress, when seen by tural.
-As has already been published a palmist who "read" his hand prior to his departure on his tour around the world, predicted that a great calamity would overtake him within the next five years.
-This warning made no impression whatever upon the young mag-ician who laughed the incident away His relatives, however, while disclaim-ing the least inclination towards superstition have often thought of and talked about it among themselves.
-But in view of his hapless fate a more re-cent incident of the fortune telling variety is agitating their minds not a little.
+Mrs. Wentress, when seen by News" man at a late hour said: "I will tell you all I know about it.
+The room, No. 13, was occupied in July last by a couple of young men named Bates.
+One was named Nephi.
+He worked here p, removed it, and putting up ice.
+He said the machine tural.
+As has already been published, a palmist who "read" his hand prior to his departure on his tour around the world, predicted that a great calamity would overtake him within the next five years.
+This warning made no impression whatever upon the young magclan who laughed the incident away His relatives, however, while disclaiming the least inclination towards superstition have often thought of and talked about it among themselves.
+But in view of his hapless fate a more recent incident of the fortune telling variety is agitating their minds not a little.
 Only a few days ago a lady rela-tive had her "fortune told."
 Among other things it was specifically stated that she was about to receive "news from over the water of the sudden and shocking death of a young light com-plexioned gentleman."
-The fortune teller could not state who the gentleman would be.
-But in a few days the tidings of Oscar's death came and now the family are wondering whether it is all a coincidence or whether the fortune-teller saw what has come to pass.
+The fortune teller could not state who the gentle-man would be.
+But in a few days the tidings of Oscar's death came and now the family are wondering whether it is all a coincidence or whether the for-tune-teller saw what has come to pass.
+Said a member of the family to the "News:" "We are not superstitious, we are not visionary, but these two incl-dents with others of like character the government has met since 1893 when, by mutual agreement of the sec-retary of war and the secretary of the navy, the annual contest was stopped because the interest in them had grown so intense that they interfered with the cadets in both academies.
+Among those present were Secretary of War Root, Secretary of the Navy Long, Assistant Secretary of War Meikel-john, Assistant Secretary of the Navy Allen and a long list of officers active and retired of the navy and army.
+Adbrisk, and as high as \$15 was offered Fight the Thresher Trast.